vault-thirteen/Fast-CGI/ReadMe.md

 **N.B.** *Due to some bugs in Go language, the structure of this repository is heavily modified to meet the requirements of the Google's Golang proxy server which often throws funny messages.
 The most funny of them are messages stating that a package was downloaded but not found.
-If you are, like me, used to a strict repository layout which separates source code into an `src` folder and other stuff – into other folders, this structure is forbidden by Google's Golang.*
+If you are used to a strict repository layout which separates source code into an `src` folder and other stuff – into other folders, this structure is forbidden by Google's Golang.*

 So, knowing all the above, the structure of this repository is as
 follows:

-* [DOC](doc) folder contains the documentation.
+* ['doc'](doc) folder contains the documentation.
-* Other folders contain various parts of the library for Go language.
+* Other folders contain various parts of the library for _Go_ language.

 ## <a name="section-3" id="section-3">Usage</a>